-Stenosing tenosynovitis, commonly known as trigger finger or trigger thumb, involves the pulleys and tendons in the hand that bend the fingers (see Diagram).
-The tendons work like long ropes connecting the muscles of the forearm with the bones of the fingers and thumb.
-In the finger, the pulleys form a tunnel under which the tendons must glide.
-These pulleys hold the tendons close against the bone.
-The tendons and the tunnel have a slick lining that allows easy gliding inside the pulleys (see Diagram 1).
+Stenosing tenosynovitis, commonly known as trigger finger or trigger thumb, involves the pulleys and tendons in the hand that bend the fingers (see Diagram 1 and 2).
+These tendons act like long ropes connecting the forearm muscles with the bones of the fingers and thumb.
+The pulleys form a tunnel that allows easy gliding of the tendons against the bone.

-Trigger finger/thumb happens when the tendon develops a nodule (knot) or swelling of its lining.
-When the tendon swells, it must squeeze through the opening of the tunnel (flexor sheath) which causes pain, popping, or a catching feeling in the finger or thumb (see Diagram 2).
+Trigger finger/thumb occurs when a nodule (knot) or swelling develops on the tendon.
+The local swelling causes difficulty of the tendon to squeeze through the opening of the tunnel (flexor sheath) which causes pain, popping, or a catching feeling in the finger or thumb (see Diagram 2).
 When the tendon catches, it produces inflammation and more swelling.
-This causes a vicious cycle of triggering, inflammation, and swelling.
-Sometimes the finger becomes stuck (locked) and is hard to straighten or bend.
+This leads to a vicious cycle of triggering, inflammation, and swelling.
+With advanced disease the finger may become stuck (locked) causing difficulty to straighten or bend the finger.

-Trigger finger/thumb may start with discomfort felt at the base of the finger or thumb.
-A thickening may be found in this area.
-When the finger begins to trigger or lock, the patient may think the problem is at the middle knuckle of the finger or the tip knuckle of the thumb.
+Symptoms may begin with discomfort at the base of the finger or thumb.
+A knot or thickening may be found in this area.
+Once the finger begins to trigger or lock, the patient may experience symptoms at the middle knuckle of the finger or the tip knuckle of the thumb.

 The goal of treatment in trigger finger/thumb is to eliminate the catching or locking and allow full movement of the finger or thumb without discomfort.
 Swelling around the flexor tendon and tendon sheath must be reduced to allow smooth gliding of the tendon.
 The wearing of a splint or taking anti-inflammatory medication by mouth or an injection into the area around the tendon may be recommended to reduce swelling.
 Treatment may also include changing activities to reduce swelling.